cheise/Minimal-Tachometer-Pico-RP2040/README.md

 What do you need:

-A Display, in my case a chep 12864-06D Display with SPI.
+A Display, in my case a cheap 12864-06D Display with SPI.
 Youn can use any other display supported by the U8G2 Library. https://de.aliexpress.com/item/1005001696187818.html

 A MCP2515 cheap CAN-BUS PCB (we must modified the oscillating quartz to 16 Mhz and the PCB from the MCP2515, see below, later)